Senior Scam Watch

 What to do

-Do not click links or download attachments from unexpected emails.
-Verify the sender by contacting the company directly using a known phone number.
-Delete suspicious emails.
+Do not click on links or download attachments from unexpected emails.
+Verify the sender by contacting the company directly using an official phone number.
+Delete suspicious emails immediately.

 Government and SSA Impersonation Calls

 Scammers call or email pretending to be from the IRS, Social Security, or other government agencies.
-They may threaten arrest or loss of benefits unless you pay or provide personal information.
+They may threaten arrest or loss of benefits unless you pay or share personal information.

 Who is targeted